core-wg/oscore/draft-ietf-core-object-security.md

 * Class I: integrity protected only, or
 * Class U: unprotected.

-Class E message fields are encrypted and integrity protected by the AEAD algorithm, and transferred in the ciphertext of the COSE object in the OSCOAP message.
-Class E message fields are not visible to proxies, and are therefore called "Inner".
-Class I message fields are included in the Additional Authenticated Data (AAD) of the AEAD algorithm, allowing the receiving endpoint to detect if the value has changed in transfer.
-Class U message fields are not protected in transfer.
-Class I and Class U message field values are transferred in the header or options part of the OSCOAP message which is visible to proxies, and are therefore called "Outer" options.
+The sending endpoint SHALL transfer Class E message fields in the ciphertext of the COSE object in the OSCOAP message.
+The sending endpoint SHALL included Class I message fields in the Additional Authenticated Data (AAD) of the AEAD algorithm, allowing the receiving endpoint to detect if the value has changed in transfer.
+Class U message fields SHALL NOT be protected in transfer.
+Class I and Class U message field values are transferred in the header or options part of the OSCOAP message which is visible to proxies.

+Message fields not visible to proxies, i.e. transported in the ciphertext of the COSE object, are called "Inner".
+Message fields transferred in the header or options part of the OSCOAP message which is visible to proxies are called "Outer".

 CoAP message fields are either Inner or Outer: Inner if the value is intended for the destination endpoint, Outer if the value is intended for a proxy.
 An OSCOAP message may contain both an Inner and an Outer message field of certain CoAP message fields.
 Inner and Outer message fields are processed independently.

 ## CoAP Payload

-The CoAP Payload, if present in the original message, SHALL be encrypted and integrity protected and is thus an Inner message field.
+The CoAP Payload, if present in the original message, SHALL be encrypted and integrity protected and is thus a Class E message field.
 The sending endpoint writes the payload of the original CoAP message into the plaintext {{plaintext}} input to the COSE object.
 The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the original CoAP message.

 ## CoAP Options {#coap-options}